-The following benefits are provided by our ACGME-accredited physician residency and fellowship programs as well as certain other programs.
+The following benefits are provided by Penn State Health’s ACGME-accredited physician residency and fellowship programs as well as certain other programs.
 Non-ACGME and non-physician programs may follow other compensation schedules.

-Our health insurance plan emphasizes prevention, wellness and health choices.
-We continue to encourage our employees to make informed decisions as engaged healthcare consumers.
+The health insurance plan emphasizes prevention, wellness and health choices.
+The organization continues to employees to make informed decisions as engaged health care consumers.

-We offer an expansive preventive schedule and lifestyle health management program with incentives.
-We have maintained the Health Reimbursement Arrangement and included opportunities for you and your spouse/domestic partner to earn additional financial contributions toward your HRA.
-You choose when to use your HRA to pay for medical deductible and coinsurance, further enabling you to plan and save for tomorrow’s healthcare expenses today.
+ACGME-accredited programs offer an expansive schedule and lifestyle health management program with incentives.
+Programs have maintained the Health Reimbursement Arrangement and included opportunities for residents and fellows and their spouses/domestic partners to earn additional financial contributions toward the HRA.
+Participants choose when to use their HRA to pay for medical deductible and coinsurance, further enabling them to plan and save for tomorrow’s health care expenses today.

-For more information on specific benefits and benefit costs for residents and fellows, contact Mary Forshey in the Office of Graduate Medical Education at firstname.lastname@example.org.
+For more information on specific benefits and benefit costs for residents and fellows, call the Penn State Health HR Solutions Center at 717-531-8440.